codac-team/codac/doc/doc/tutorial/01-basics/index.rst

 Now, we want to apply the constraints in order to solve our problem.
 In the Constraint Programming community, we apply constraints on **domains** that represent sets of feasible values.
 The previously mentionned sets (intervals, boxes, tubes) will be used as domains.

-For this purpose, we will use **contractors** to implement constraints on sets.
+We will use **contractors** to implement constraints on sets.
 They are mathematical operators used to *contract* (reduce) a set, for instance a box, without losing any feasible solution.
 This way, contractors can be applied safely any time we want on our domains.

 In Tubex, the contractors are also defined by C++/Python objects and are prefixed with ``Ctc``.
 For this lesson, we will use the ``CtcFunction`` class to define a contractor according to a function :math:`f`.
 Note that the resulting contractor will aim at solving a constraint in the form :math:`f(\mathbf{x})=0`.
 This contractor has to be instantiated from a ``Function`` object defining the constraint.
 For instance, the simple constraint :math:`(x+y=a)` is expressed as :math:`f(x,y,a)=x+y-a=0`, and can be implemented as a contractor :math:`\mathcal{C}_+` with: